danielgak/rust-exercises/NOTES.md

 - Rust has a set of items in the std libary, that it brings to every program.
 This set it's the [prelude](https://doc.rust-lang.org/std/prelude/index.html).
 - `String::new` is a function that returns a new instance of a `String`.
 String is a string type provided by the standard library that is a growable, UTF-8 encoded bit of text.
-- If we hadn’t imported the io library with use `std::io;` at the beginning of the program, we could still use the function by writing this function call as `std::io::stdin`.
+- If we hadn't imported the io library with use `std::io;` at the beginning of the program, we could still use the function by writing this function call as `std::io::stdin`.
 - Cargo uses [Semantic Versioning](https://semver.org/)
 - Cargo uses [Crates.io](https://crates.io/) as the main registry
 - When Cargo downloads dependencies, it grabbs other crates that your project dependency depends on to work.
 After downloading the crates, Rust compiles them and then compiles the project with the dependencies available.